jersey-griggs/jersey.griggs.github.io/index.md

 ## That’s where I come in.

 I’m Jersey Griggs, a freelance copywriter for hire.
-I specialize in alternative health and wellness writing and outdoor travel.
+I specialize in alternative health and wellness writing and outdoor travel—but I'm not limited to those subjects!

 I work with clients who need blog content, web content, landing pages, email marketing, copy for brochures, and more.
 I create informative, relevant, and compelling content that captivates your customers and sells your products.